AlphaKappa44/Hanged-Man-React-Typescript/README.md

 # 💀 The Hangman 💀

+ ## 🧾 RULES 🧾

+> - A word is generated randomly; you have to guess it, one by one letter.

-Try a letter, 🅰️, 🅱️, 💤 ... etc ...
+> - Try a letter, 🅰️, 🅱️, 💤 ... etc ...

-If it's not a letter that can be found in the word 🤔 you are looking for, then you lose the "point" 😤.
+> - If it's not a letter that can be found in the word you're looking for 🤔, then you lose one "point" 😤 ( A leg, An arm ... ).

-## STACK :
+## 🛠️ STACK 🛠️

-- VITE
+> - VITE
-- REACT
+> - REACT
-- TYPESCRIPT
+> - TYPESCRIPT

-### Start the project with :
+## 🚀 START  🚀

+> - Open the terminal and type

 ```bash
  npm run dev
  ```

- 🚀